gatling/gatling/src/sphinx/quickstart.rst

   Note: Here we set only 10 users, because we don't want to flood our test web application, please be kind and don't crash our Heroku instance ;-)

-If you want to simulate 3 000 users, you don't want them to start at the same time.
+If you want to simulate 3 000 users, you might not want them to start at the same time.
 Indeed, they are more likely to connect to your web application gradually.

 Gatling provides the ``rampUsers`` builtin to implement this behavior.